Vortices in a parity-invariant Maxwell-Chern-Simons model: Explicit vortex solutions

 For the g-magnetic field, the qualitative behavior is also the same as we vary $K_i$: attains a finite non-zero maximum value at the origin and decays monotonically as we increase the distance going to zero in the asymptotic limit.
 By increasing $K_1$, we see that the maximum value of the g-magnetic field diminishes, and this is compatible with the behavior observed in Ref.~\cite{Boyanovsky}.
 Lowering $K_2$ or increasing $K_3$, we observe a strong change in the maximum value of the g-magnetic field as well as a more pronounced decay as we go far from the origin.
 Lowering $K_1$, increasing $K_2$, or lowering $K_3$, as before, has the opposite effect, cf. Fig.~\ref{Magn1m0variak}.

 Proceeding to the $m = n = 1$ solution, as already highlighted in the main text, the degeneracy that we have found is due to the equality of the couplings when $K_2=1$.
 When we depart from this simpler case, we find vortex solutions with $A \neq a$ and $\alpha \neq \beta$, naturally leading to different magnetic and g-magnetic (as well as electric and g-electric) fields, as one can see in Fig.~\ref{EBn1m1variak}.
 Upon varying $K_1$ and $K_3$, we observed the same behavior as described in the previous case.
-For completeness, we plot for different values of $K_2$ the charge and current densities (as well as g-charge and g-current densities) in Figs.~\ref{chargen1m1variak}, \ref{currentn1m1variak}.
-Notice that in the case $K_2 = 1$, as expected, we have a degeneracy, and the curves are superimposed; as we vary $K_2$ in both cases, we see the profiles splitting.
-We remark that the charge densities in Fig.~\ref{chargen1m1variak} are zero at the origin when $K_2 =1$, but non-vanishing there if we consider $K_2 \neq 1$.

 Finally, we remark that in the case $m=2 , n=1$ the variation of the coefficients $K_i$ did not lead to any substantial difference from the cases already discussed here.